streamlit/docs/content/develop/concepts/architecture/threading.md

 ### 2. Expose context object to custom thread

-Alternatively, one can let a custom thread have access to the `ScriptRunContext` attached to ScriptThread.
+Alternatively, one can let a custom thread have access to the `ScriptRunContext` attached to script thread.
 This pattern is also used by Streamlit standard widgets like [st.spinner](https://github.com/streamlit/streamlit/blob/develop/lib/streamlit/elements/spinner.py).

-**Caution** with this pattern:
+**Caution**:

-- This may not work with all Streamlit code.
-The previous pattern is safer in this way.
+- This may not work with all Streamlit APIs.
+The previous pattern is more guaranteed in this sense.

 - `get_script_run_ctx` is meant to be called from a script thread, not a main or custom thread.

-- When using this pattern, ensure a custom thread that have access to `ScriptRunContext` does not outlive the script thread.
-Leak of `ScriptRunContext` may cause security issues or subtle bugs.
+- When using this pattern, ensure custom thread does not outlive the script thread owning the ScriptRunContext.
+Leak of `ScriptRunContext` may cause security vulnerability or subtle bugs.

 In the following example page, a custom thread with `ScriptRunContext` attached can call `st.write` without a warning.
 (Remove a call to `add_script_run_ctx()` and you will see a `streamlit.errors.NoSessionContext`)